 - Drag and Drop FIT or GPX file to Control on iPad

-Track your GPS route using control app on iPhone
+Track your GPS route using Control app on your phone

-Before starting your run open Control app in your iPhone and in the main view tap New run, and once the GPS position fix is good enough you can tap Start recording.
+Before starting your run open Control app in your phone and in the main view tap New run, and Start recording.
+Once the GPS position fix is good enough you can start.
 Control will start to log your route.
 While running you can mark the control points and at the finish tap Stop to stop logging.